This year marks the fifth anniversary of the University of Richmond’s Spider Firsts program, which started because of an observation.

-As the first to attend college in their family, first-generation college students are less likely to compared with classmates whose parents graduated from college.
-First-generation students are more likely to out because they often have less understanding of how to navigate campus culture, access resources and face psychological challenges such as imposter syndrome — doubting whether they even have what it takes to belong and succeed.
+As the first to attend college in their family, first-generation college students are less likely to graduate compared with classmates whose parents graduated from college.
+First-generation students are more likely to drop out because they often have less understanding of how to navigate campus culture, access resources and face psychological challenges such as imposter syndrome — doubting whether they even have what it takes to belong and succeed.

 “There was a real need for a program to address students from this background, but we hadn’t been addressing it," Miles said.

 She mulled over the idea and decided to launch Spider Firsts in 2013.